Azure/azure-powershell/src/ResourceManager/EventGrid/Commands.EventGrid/help/New-AzureRmEventGridDomain.md

 ```

 ### -ResourceGroupName
-The resource group in which the topic should be created.
+The name of the resource group.

 ```yaml
 Type: String